panzi/js-print-table/README.md

 [GitHub](https://github.com/panzi/js-print-table/)

 A library to print a nicely formatted table, because I didn't like `console.table()`.
-This has no dependencies whatsoever, though when colors are enabled it prints thise using ANSI escape sequences (which are supported by the console of Chromium based browsers).
+This library has no dependencies whatsoever, though when colors are enabled it prints ANSI escape sequences (which are supported by the console of Chromium based browsers).

 Example Usage
 -------------